01CWA/cwaportfolio/content/talk/2021-08-10-r-code-for-cyclistic-s-bike-share-project/index.md

 #=================================================
 ### Step 5: Export Summary File for Further Analysis
 #=================================================
-### Create a csv file that we will visualize in Excel or Tableau
+### Create a csv file that we can visualize in Excel or Tableau

 To export the data as a csv file you can read [more here](https://datatofish.com/export-dataframe-to-csv-in-r/).